rizwana139/Sales-Data-Analysis/README.md

-# Sales Data Analysis using Python
+# Sales Data Analysis-ElevateLabs-Task 5

 This project analyzes a sample sales dataset using **Pandas** and visualizes key insights using Matplotlib.